Burqa ban in Australia: Arguments

 A main argument for the burqa ban is security, especially in government areas such as Parliament House.
 It has been suggested that rather than a blanket ban, people wearing face coverings be required to show their face for 'security and identification purposes' in these places exclusively.

 Those for the ban have argued that men force Islamic women to wear the dress; however, Islam does not require women to cover their faces.
 Some Islamic women say they feel 'naked' walking out without wearing a burka, and that a ban would effectively 'force' them to stay at home.

 The ban has been criticised for conflicting with Section 116 of the Constitution, which prohibits the federal government from making any law 'prohibiting the free exercise of religion'.

 State-level enforcement

 In September 2011, Australia's most populous state, New South Wales, passed the Identification Legislation Amendment Act 2011 requiring a person to remove a face covering if asked by a state official.
 The law is viewed as a response to a court case in 2011 where a woman in Sydney was convicted of falsely claiming that a traffic policeman had tried to remove her niqab.

 Political positions

 Politicians such as Cory Bernardi, George Christensen, Jacqui Lambie, Mark Latham, Pauline Hanson and Tony Abbott have openly advocated for a ban on the burqa, either in public places or in all settings (depending on the person).
 Several political parties also officially support a ban on the burqa, including the Australian Conservatives and One Nation.

 Public opinion

+A 2017 poll of 2,832 Australian residents conducted by Sky News Australia and ReachTEL found that more than half of respondents either supported or strongly supported banning the burqa in public spaces.